What is Piece Rate Pay? A Guide for Employers

 • Calculating pay to fit local and federal minimum wage requirements can take more bookkeeping hours and requires more detailed record-keeping.

-• It incentivizes workers to come in when injured or sick, which can hurt productivity in the long run.
+• It incentivizes workers to come in when injured or sick, which isn’t conducive to their overall well-being (and can hurt their productivity).

 • It can affect quality control when workers produce higher quantities.
-Getting consistent good quality products is challenging to sustain, especially in high-turnover environments.
+Getting consistent, quality products is challenging to sustain, especially in high-turnover environments.

 The simplest way to calculate piece rate pay is by multiplying the number of units produced by the rate per unit.
 However, this may not be appropriate for all types of work.
 Below is a table showing the three common types of piece rate compensation and the formula for calculating what your employee earned based on production.